WooCommerce vs. Shopify: An In-Depth Guide

 And the ultimate plus for WooCommerce and WordPress?
 You can rest assured that you own your online content when you’re using open-source software and self-hosting.
 Because when your store lives on your own personal website, you don’t have to stress about the platform changing, being sold, or losing your data.
 As a website owner, you’re in complete control — with the exclusive rights to use your content to make money online, grow your audience, or prove your expertise.

 How Do You E-Commerce?

 What’s been your experience with Shopify or WooCommerce?
 Do you have a preference?
 If so, why?
-Let us know in the comments below!
+Join the DreamHost community and start the conversation!